 1. It’s cheap and accessible

-Just 10 weeks ago, when silver was 23% below its current price, I wrote about the main reason silver is a historic opportunity: it’s dirt cheap.
-First, silver is cheap compared to its all-time high (around $47 in 2011).
-This means it has a lot of room to grow, especially compared to gold, which is getting close to its 2011 all-time high.
 Second, silver is historically cheap compared to gold as the ratio between gold and silver is close to a historic high.
-When the ratio reverts to its average—which usually happens during times of severe economic crisis—investors in silver will see explosive growth that is rarely seen in any investment asset (more about that below).
+When the ratio reverts to its average—which historically has happened during times of severe economic crisis—holders of silver may see explosive growth that is rarely seen in any asset (more about that below).

 2. The industrial demand is massive and growing